-What will be the benefits to the society?
+- What will be the benefits to society?

-What aspect of human psyche is most targeted and effected as a result of spiritually responsible education application?
+- What aspect of the human psyche is most targeted and affected as a result of spiritually responsible education application?

-The inspiration and hope behind it was guided by the following passage from Abdu’l-Baha in Secret of Divine Civilization.
+- The inspiration and hope behind it were guided by the following passage from Abdu’l-Baha in Secret of Divine Civilization.